kataw/kataw/test/__snapshot__/parser/statements/for-of/invalid-cases.md

 ✖ Expected a ')' to match the '(' token here - start: 387, end: 388
 ✖ Expected a `;` - start: 391, end: 392
-✖ The lexical declaration of a 'for...in or of' statement cannot have an initializer. - start: 408, end: 418 ✖ The variable declaration of a 'for...of ... in' statement cannot have an initializer. - start: 434, end: 438 ✖ The lexical declaration of a 'for...in or of' statement cannot have an initializer. - start: 462, end: 466 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 535, end: 537 ✖ The left-hand side of a for-of loop cannot start with 'let' - start: 555, end: 558
+✖ The lexical declaration of a 'for...in or of' statement cannot have an initializer. - start: 408, end: 418 ✖ The lexical declaration of a 'for...in or of' statement cannot have an initializer. - start: 462, end: 466 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 535, end: 537 ✖ The left-hand side of a for-of loop cannot start with 'let' - start: 555, end: 558